-6 SSA 230, "Audit Documentation," paragraphs 8-11, and A6.
+&lt;sup>6 SSA 230, Audit Documentation, paragraphs 8-11, and A6.

-7 SSA 220, paragraphs 12-13.
+&lt;sup>7 SSA 220, paragraphs 12-13.

-- The determination of materiality. - The involvement of experts. - The performance of other risk assessment procedures. - A3.
+A3.
 The auditor may decide to discuss elements of planning with the entity's management to facilitate the conduct and management of the audit engagement (for example, to coordinate some of the planned audit procedures with the work of the entity's personnel).
 Although these discussions often occur, the overall audit strategy and the audit plan remain the auditor's responsibility.
 When discussing matters included in the overall audit strategy or audit plan, care is required in order not to compromise the effectiveness of the audit.
 For example, discussing the nature and timing of detailed audit procedures with management may compromise the effectiveness of the audit by making the audit procedures too predictable.